-If your image has multiple layers rather than a single background layer, you can create a new Stamp Layer to edit.
+If your image has multiple layers rather than a single background layer, you can create a new Stamp Layer.
 A Stamp Layer consolidates all the visible layers in an image into a single new layer.
-You can create this by pressing Shift + Option + Cmd + E on your keyboard (Mac).
-If you’re using a PC that’s Shift + Ctrl + Alt + E.
+You can create this using the keyboard shortcut Shift + Option + Cmd + E on a Mac.
+Or ff you’re using a PC it’s Shift + Ctrl + Alt + E.

-Here you can see the colour replacement in progress.
-Notice that I’ve spilled over into the water on the left side of the boat (indicated by the red arrow).
-Ideally you should keep as close to the edge of the object as possible to minimise any spill-over.
-The Colour Replacement Brush is usually quite accurate providing you don’t move the main area of the brush outside of the colour you’re replacing.
+Notice in the screenshot above that I’ve spilled over into the water on the left side of the boat.
+Ideally you should keep as close to the edge of the object as possible without allowing the centre of the brush to move outside the area.
+You’ll learn why shortly.

-If you spot a problem like this when painting, it’s best to undo and repeat the brush stroke.
-But if you miss the mistake, you can fix the problem later using a mask.
-I’ll explain how later in this tutorial.
+If you spot a problem like the one above when painting, it’s best to undo and repeat the brush stroke.
+But if you miss the mistake, you may be able to fix it later using a mask.

 The Sample Continuously Option

-In the above example the colour replacement has spilled over into the water, but there’s another difficult area where the same will probably happen.
-This is where you see the red of the boat reflected onto the water.
-If I use the current settings with the Colour Replacement Brush, when I paint over the red reflection it’s likely to also change the colour of the surrounding water.
-One way I can limit this is by changing the Sample Continuously option for the brush.
+In the example above the colour replacement has spilled over into the water.
+There are also other difficult areas where this could happen like where you see the reflection of the red of the boat on the water.
+One way to avoid this is by changing the Sample Continuously option for the brush.

-You will find the Sample Continuously option in the Affinity Photo Context Sensitive Toolbar at the top of the interface.
+You’ll find the Sample Continuously option in the Affinity Photo Context Sensitive Toolbar, at the top of the interface.

-By unchecking the Sample Continuously option, the sample’s only taken when I first click to start painting with the Colour Replacement Brush.
-This first colour sample then remains in place as I paint until I release the mouse button.
-This means that I could sample the red reflection and then continue to paint safely over the other areas, without affecting the surrounding water, until I release the mouse button.
+By unchecking the Sample Continuously option, the sample is taken when you first click to start painting with the brush.
+The Colour Replacement Brush then continues to use this colour sample until you release the mouse button.
+This allows you to sample the red of the boat by clicking on it and then paint over the reflection in the water, without affecting the surrounding water.
+You can continue to do this until you release the mouse button.

-When painting over small areas like the reflection in this image, it can help to zoom in to the area.
+When painting over small areas like the reflection in this image, it can help to magnify the area.
 This allows you to work with greater precision as well as size your brush to fit the area you want to change.

-On checking the brush preview before replacing the red reflection, I noticed that I would still affect the blue of the water even though I’m sampling the red.
-This is because the Tolerance setting of the brush is too high.
-By reducing the Tolerance setting to around 10% I can prevent the brush from replacing the blue colour of the water whilst allowing it to accurately replace the red.
+When you paint over the red reflection you may find that you are still affecting the blue of the water.
+This can happen if the Tolerance setting of the brush is too high.
+By reducing the Tolerance setting you can prevent the brush from replacing the blue colour of the water whilst allowing it to accurately replace the red.

-By painting carefully at full magnification and using the Sample Continuously option, together with the Tolerance adjustment, it’s possible to replace the red of the boat completely with green.
-Most importantly, the finished image appears completely believable and you would think the boat was green.
+By painting carefully at full magnification and using the controls mentioned, it’s possible to replace the red of the boat completely with green.
+You would never know that the boat in the photo wasn’t green.

 Cleaning up the Colour Replacement Layer with a Mask

-I’ll start by selecting the layer I’ve been working on in the Affinity Photo “Layers” Studio Panel.
-I can then click on the icon to the bottom of the panel to add a mask layer.
+To do this, select the layer you’ve been working on in the Layers Studio Panel.
+You can then click on the icon to the bottom of the panel to add a mask layer (number 1 below).

-You can see the icon to add the mask indicated by the red arrow (number 1).
-Clicking this adds a new mask layer to the currently selected layer (number 2).
+Clicking the icon adds a new mask layer to the selected layer (number 2).

-I can now switch from using the Colour Replacement Brush tool to the Paint Brush Tool in the Affinity Photo Tools Palette.
-I’ll be using the Paint Brush Tool to paint black onto the mask in the area where I want to hide the colour replacement.
+You can then select the regular Paint Brush Tool in the Affinity Photo Tools Palette.
+We will use this to paint black onto the mask where we want to hide the colour replacement.

 With the brush tool selected, change the foreground paint colour to black in the Swatches Studio Panel.